The University of St. Thomas School of Law (Minneapolis, MN), High Distinction:

 Shawn D. Stuckey, Attorney at Law

-Shawn Stuckey is a retired NFL football player (New England Patriots, Minnesota Vikings, Tampa Bay Bucs), an experienced complex litigation and worker’s compensation attorney, and a former NFL agent.
+Shawn Stuckey is a "Top Rated Entertainment & Sports Attorney" in California ranked in the top 5% of California lawyers according to the highly respected lawyer rating service - Super Lawyers.
+Shawn is a retired football player (NFL: New England Patriots, Minnesota Vikings, Tampa Bay Bucs), (NFL Europe: Amsterdam Admirals, and (XFL: Los Angeles Xtreme).
+Shawn is also an experienced complex litigation and worker’s compensation attorney, and a former NFL agent.
 As a complex litigation and sports workers compensation attorney, Shawn has been counsel of record in over 88 United States federal court cases and decisions and over 100 workers compensation trials and decisions.
 These decisions have significantly benefited current and former professional athletes.
 Shawn has worked on some of the most complex antitrust, sports law, and insurance coverage cases in the country including, inter alia:

 Representing over 100 NFL, NBA, MLB, and NHL hall of famers in complex civil litigation and workers compensation matters;